Planck 2013 results. VI. High Frequency Instrument data processing: Data consistency and validation

 At all three CMB frequencies, the $\ell<200$ residuals are strikingly small, never exceeding about $0.5\,\mu\mathrm{{K}^{2}}$.
-Excluding a single bin in each case, residuals actually remain below or at the level of $0.2\,\mu\mathrm{{K}^{2}}$ over this range of multipoles.
+Excluding a single bin in each case, the residuals actually remain below or at the level of $0.2\,\mu\mathrm{{K}^{2}}$ over this range of multipoles.
 Although these non-zero differences are detected with very high statistical significance, they are many orders of magnitude smaller than the binned sample variance (shown in black in Fig.~\ref{fig:survey_diff}) at these scales.
 In particular, they cannot affect the cosmological analysis.
-This stays true all the way up to $\ell\sim1000$, at which point residuals become higher than binned sample variance at 100 and 217\,GHz.
-At 143\,GHz, this does not happen until $\ell$ reaches 1500.
+This stays true all the way up to $\ell\sim1000$, at which point residuals become higher than the binned sample variance at 100 and 217\,GHz.
+At 143\,GHz, this does not happen until $\ell\sim1500$.

 In the multipole range from 1000 to 2500, although the amplitude of the residuals is almost always greater than the binned sample variance, the variance in the simulation results is significantly larger than in the $\ell<1000$ regime.
 As a result, the 100 and 143\,GHz residuals for that range of multipoles are fully compatible with zero.
-However, the 217\,GHz residuals in the same multipole range are not, as can be directly inferred from the plot, where a significant oscillatory feature starts at $\ell=1000$.
+However, the 217\,GHz residuals in the same multipole range are not, as can be directly inferred from the plot, where an apparently significant oscillatory feature starts at $\ell=1000$.

 This survey-difference test has been performed at each frequency for all combinations of the input maps used in the likelihood analysis (two at 100\,GHz, five at 143\,GHz, and six at 217\,GHz), and for two survey differences: Survey~1 $-$ Survey~2 and Survey~1 $-$ Survey~3.
-In addition to the 217-ds1 $\times$ 217-ds2 cross spectrum shown in Fig.~\ref{fig:survey_diff}, only two other cross-spectra fail this test, namely 217-1 $\times$ 217-ds2 and 217-1 $\times$ 217-3.
-In the likelihood analysis \citep{planck2013-p08}, we have checked that the determination of the cosmological parameters is not affected by the inclusion, or not, of these three cross-spectra.
+In addition to the 217-ds1 $\times$ 217-ds2 cross-spectrum shown in Fig.~\ref{fig:survey_diff}, only two other cross-spectra fail this test, namely 217-1 $\times$ 217-ds2 and 217-1 $\times$ 217-3.
+We have evidence that these failures result in part from a systematic feature at $\ell\sim1800$ mitigated by additional data flagging to reduce the effect of electromagnetic interferences from the 4\,K cooler drive and the read-out electronics (see Sect.~\ref{sec:4Kline-removal}).
+In the likelihood analysis \citep{planck2013-p08}, we have checked \revv{(cf. Fig.24 and 25) that the inclusion, or not, of these three cross-spectra has no discernible influence on the determination of all basic CDM cosmological parameters (but for a slight broadening of the posterior distribution, while the main foreground parameter change is a shift of the point source amplitude at 217 GHz).}